docker/docker-py/README.md

 can be specified with the `links` argument.
 They can either be specified as a dictionary mapping name to alias or as a list of `(name, alias)` tuples.

+`dns` and `volumes_from` are only available if they are used with version v1.10 of docker remote API.
+Otherwise they are ignored.

 ```python
 c.stop(container, timeout=10)